 Many people are critical of the new approach taken by DeVos.
 Her tiered relief policy, based on how students fared financially after graduating or participating in a program, has been challenged in federal court.
 In June a judge ordered the department to halt partial relief for students, ruling that the calculation method was unacceptable.
 Additionally, her apparent attempt to weaken or scrap Obama-era regulations, established to police for-profit colleges and help defrauded students get their loans forgiven, is seen by many as an attempt to protect the for-profit colleges.
 Clare McCann, a higher-education expert with the New America, a Washington-based think tank said, "it's very self-evident in the policies that they are proposing and implementing that they are there to look out for the for-profit colleges."

 Anyone with student loans, that has been defrauded by for-profit schools, needs to pay close attention to the new administration’s approach to student loan relief.
 This is an evolving issue, which under DeVos’ leadership, is leaning towards a balance between protecting the interests of students and those of taxpayers.
-If you’re wondering how these developments will affect your student loan status, call Bankruptcy and Student Loan Lawyers Chris Bush and DJ Rausa at (619) 295-3322 to schedule a free initial consultation.
+If you’re wondering how these developments will affect your student loan status, call a DebtDoc Bankruptcy and Student Loan Lawyer like Chris Bush at (619) 295-3322 to schedule a free initial consultation.

 We have a new sister website dedicated to Student Loan Debt Resolution.
 Please visit San Diego Student Loan Lawyer for more information regarding options for management and settlement of your student loan debt.